MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-timesheet.md

 **Issue:** During sign-in to the Project Timesheet Mobile app, users receive an error message saying they "cannot access the application '2bc50526-cdc3-4e36-a970-c284c34cbd6e' in that tenant."

 **Issue:** During sign into the Project Timesheet Mobile app, a user receives an error like the following:
-- "AADSTS50020: User account 'XXX' from identity provider 'https://sts.windows.net/XXX' does not exist in tenant 'XXX' and cannot access the application 'xxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx' in that tenant."
+- "AADSTS50020: User account '[user name]' from identity provider 'https://sts.windows.net/[app id]' does not exist in tenant '[tenant id]' and cannot access the application '[app id]' in that tenant."
-- "Selected user account does not exist in tenant 'XXX' and cannot access the application 'xxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx' in that tenant."
+- "Selected user account does not exist in tenant '[tenant id]' and cannot access the application '[app id]' in that tenant."

 **Explanation:** These issues are caused by a change made to Microsoft Azure Active Directory (Azure AD) in May, 2022 regarding external users.
 Because this change was not made to the Finance and Operations apps, it can affect customers on any version of the platform or application.

 **Fix:** All external users need to be invited to the tenant through Azure AD.
-For more information, see Invite users with [Azure Active Directory B2B collaboration](https://docs.microsoft.com/power-platform/admin/invite-users-azure-active-directory-b2b-collaboration).
+For more information, see Invite users with [Azure Active Directory B2B collaboration](../power-platform/admin/invite-users-azure-active-directory-b2b-collaboration.md).

 ## Sign in to the app